 Sgt.
 Arthur Benjamin Thomas was born on December 31, 1919, to Benjamin L. Thomas and Mary M. Sauvageau-Thomas in Brainerd, Minnesota.
 With his two sisters and his two brothers, he lived in Irondale Township Crow Wing County, Minnesota, and worked on the family farm.
 He was known as “Bud” to his family and friends.
+He graduated from high school and worked in construction.
 At some point. his parents moved to 198 South 22nd Street, San Jose, California.

 The soldiers’ second day of living in the armory was spent preparing for the trip to Washington State.
 Their first meal of the day was breakfast which was: stewed prunes, oatmeal, scrambled eggs, bacon, sweet rolls, milk, butter, and coffee.
 For lunch, they were fed boiled pork sausages, boiled potatoes, spinach, head lettuce, bread and butter, pie, and coffee.
 This was followed by a dinner of stewed chicken, mashed potatoes, celery and radishes, bread and butter, ice cream for dessert, and coffee.